nickpetty/squirrel/README.md

 + HTML styling can still be applied in MD through use of CSS or div tags (note that MD syntax is not interpreted in html blocks)
 + First two lines of Markdown file is reserved for title and will be stripped from the block.
 This is to make the MD readable, and to populate the {{title}} variable in the template if included.

-All converted MD to HTML files will be placed in the same hierarchy in a folder named '*webserver*' for simple deployment.
+All converted MD to HTML files will be placed in the same hierarchy in a folder named '*webserver*'(generated automatically) for simple deployment.

 **NOTE**: Any dependencies will need to be manually copied to their respected folders in the 'webserver' folder. i.e., pictures/videos

 **ANOTHER NOTE**: All necessary folders must be created before running Squirrel.
-Including 'webserver'.

 Folder Hierarchy
 ----------------